 Regardless of where you end up after a devastating storm, you’ll need to have some essentials with you to carry you through.
 It can take time for emergency responders to bring in much-needed supplies after a hurricane, so consider gathering supplies for shelter-in-place and evacuation.

 Having a week’s worth of water is ideal.
-Store your water in plastic bottles, if possible, but know that you can also fill up pots, pans, jugs, and even clean sinks and bathtubs in an emergency.
+To do this, store your water in plastic bottles, if possible.
+You can also fill up pots, pans, jugs, and even clean sinks and bathtubs in an emergency.
 Try to store one gallon per person per day–this water will also be used for drinking, food preparation, and sanitation.
 Those who live in hotter, humid climates should plan on doubling the amount of water needed for survival, as we tend to lose quite a bit of moisture through our skin when we sweat.
 Pregnant and nursing mothers, as well as children and those who are ill, may need additional water on hand for various needs.

-We can go much longer without food than we can without water, but it’s still a good idea to keep up your energy with sufficient nourishment during an emergency.
+We can go much longer without food than we can without water, but it’s still a good idea to keep up your energy with ample nutrition during emergency.
 Consider stockpiling the following items that you can use at home or on the go:

 - Canned food with pop-top cans.